xmtp/XIPs/XIPs/xip-composite-content-type.md

         { type: ContentTypeText, content: 'four' }]}]}
 ```

-This type of content SHALL be identied with following `ContentTypeId`
+This type of content SHALL be identified with following `ContentTypeId`

 ```ts
 export const ContentTypeComposite = new ContentTypeId({